MARN-5895/Website/assignments/02/README.md

 **Write a shell script that executes goostats.sh for all protein data and save the statistics in properly named output files in a new subdirectory.** You should name your script `run_stats.sh` and your output directory should be named `stats`.

 ## Step 4: Compare scripts and results with other pairs/small groups
-Compare and contrats your two bash scripts written to complete steps 2 and 3 with those of your colleagues and reflect on the potentially different approaches to solving the problems.
+Compare and contrats your two bash scripts written to complete steps 2 and 3 with those of your colleagues and reflect on the potentially different approaches to renaming several files and running a scripts multiple times with different inputs.